How to get your license: Collection agencies

 If you solicit, collect, or attempt to collect claims for collection, you need:

-- Your main office is outside of Washington State and you have, or plan to have, clients located in Washington State.
+- Outside of WA and you have, or plan to have, clients located in WA.

 - An Out-of-State Collection Agency License if:

-- Your main office and all branch offices are located outside of Washington State.
+- Your main office and all branch offices are located outside of WA.

-- You don’t have any clients located in Washington State.
+- You don’t have any clients located in WA.

-- You’re contacting debtors in Washington State who owe money to your out-of-state clients.
+- You’re contacting debtors in WA who owe money to your out-of-state clients.

 Debt buyers added to the definition of a collection agency